tortymctortface/fyp/README.md

 1. After cloning this repo, run `npm install` in your `S2v folder`.
 This will install all the necessary dependencies.
 2. Once you have installed the pre-trained vectors you will need to copy its filepath and add it to the s2v variable in each of the `v1.py`, `v2.py` and `v3`.py folders file of the version you wish to run
    > `s2v = Sense2VecComponent(nlp.vocab).from_disk("**YOUR_PATH_HERE**")`
-3. After this, return to the `S2V Project` directory and run `yarn start`.
-This will start up the frontend.
-Once it starts navigate to `http://localhost:3000/` in your browser.
+3. Open two terminals.
+In one you will need to start the backend.
+You can do this from the `MemoryPalace`folder by running `python .\manage.py runserver`.
-4. Lastly you will need to start the backend.
-You can do this from the same directory by running `yarn start-api`.
-By default the most recent verion will start, however if you wish to change version you can.
-Simply navigate to the `package.json` file and change the filepath to your desired version under `scripts` -> `start-api`.
-The backend will be running on port 5000 but not to worry as there is a proxy in the `package.json` file to handle this.
+4. In the second terminal, navigate one level deeper to the `frontend` folder and run `npm run dev`.
+This will start the React application.

 #### Extra Learning